Pelvic bone pain can be an extremely painful and uncomfortable experience that can affect everyone, at any time of their life.

 In this blog, we will look at the causes and symptoms of pelvic bone pain, as well as explore some of the best treatment options.
 Our aim is to provide a comprehensive resource for those experiencing pelvic bone pain, and to help individuals understand the underlying causes and potential treatments for this condition.

 By raising awareness and promoting education, we hope to empower individuals to take charge of their health and improve their overall well-being.

-Pelvic pain is best defined as a lower abdominal pain which may be a continuous low grade pain or a high intensity intermittent pain which comes and goes.
+Pelvic bone pain is best defined as a pain in the lower abdomen, below your bellybutton and between your hips.
+This may be a continuous low grade pain or a high intensity intermittent pain which comes and goes.
 Pelvic pain in women may typically present as a dull ache during periods or alternatively when there is an infection in one of the female reproductive organs.
 On the contrary male pelvic pain may present due to an enlarged prostate gland.